 The Congregation of Notre Dame de Sion is an international Catholic congregation of women founded by Fr.
 Theodore Ratisbonne in 1843 in Paris, France.

-The Constitution of the Congregation of Notre Dame de Sion calls us to: witness to God’s faithful love for the Jewish people, God’s fidelity to the promises revealed to the patriarchs, matriarchs and prophets of Israel for all humanity.
+The Constitution of the Congregation of Notre Dame de Sion calls us to witness to God’s faithful love for the Jewish people and God’s fidelity to the promises revealed to the patriarchs, matriarchs and prophets of Israel for all humanity.
 Sion is called by the vision of their founder, to an apostolic life characterized by a three-fold commitment to:

 The Jewish people,